kuzudb/kuzudb.github.io/docs/cypher/query-clauses/optional-match.md

 *Note: When using the CLI, please modify any multi-line query in the documenation to be in a single line.*

 # Optional-match
-Optional-match is the clause where you define a pattern to find in the database.
-The difference between match is that if no pattern is found, Optional-match will fill up the missing part of the pattern with NULL.

-## Examples:
+`OPTIONAL MATCH` is another clause where you define a pattern to find in the database.
+The difference between `MATCH` is that if the system cannot match a pattern defined by OPTIONAL MATCH, it will set the values in the variables defined only in the OPTIONAL MATCH, to NULL.
+If you consider the patterns defined in a query that combines `MATCH` and `OPTIONAL MATCH`, you can understand the semantics as follows: perform the join inside `MATCH` and store it as an intermediate table L; (ii) perform the join inside the `OPTIONAL MATCH` and store it as an intermediate table R. Then take the left outer join of L and R (where L is on the left) on their common variables (i.e., `L ⟕ R` in relational algebra).

-1. returns the followees of each user or NULL if a user doesn't follow anyone.
+For example, the following query returns the followees of each user or NULL if a user doesn't follow anyone.

 Query:
 ```